Itty Bitty Greenie

 10 EASY green parenting choices that will save you money

-1) NAPPIES: When you consider that the average family can save thousands of dollars by using cloth nappies instead of disposables, it really adds up.
+2) NAPPIES: When you consider that the average family can save thousands of dollars by using cloth nappies instead of disposables, it really adds up.
 The good news is there are heaps of modern cloth nappies that are not only easy to use but gorgeous too.
-Some of our faves: Bambooty all in ones and Designer Bums.
+Some of our faves: TotsBots EasyFitcloth nappies and Designer Bums all in ones.

-2) BABY WIPES: They are a nappy bag essential, but have you ever thought about the amount of waste they create and how much money they cost in the long run?
-One easy way save is to keep a stack of clean baby washers next to the change table and a spray bottle with nothing more than water and a few drops of essential oil – or if you prefer, try our organic cheeky bum wash from Taslie.
-It’s gentle, with organic ingredients and biodegradable packaging.
+3) BABY WIPES: They are a nappy bag essential, but have you ever thought about the amount of waste they create and how much money they cost in the long run?
+One easy way save is to keep a stack of clean baby washers next to the change table and a spray bottle with nothing more than water and a few drops of essential oil – does the trick!

 5) GROW YOUR OWN: Food prices in Australia are on the rise, and if you prefer to buy organic, it can quickly become unaffordable.
 The best way to manage both issues is to plant your own veggie patch.
 Even if gardening is not your thing, you can start small and experiment with a few seedlings.
 The kids will love digging in the garden, and there’s nothing more satisfying that eating food that you’ve grown yourself.

 6) LUNCHES / SNACKS: There is so much money and unnecessary packaging that can be saved by using an eco-friendly lunchbox for your kids.
 Stop buying expensive pre-packaged snacks or using plastic wrap for sandwiches.
 Buy in bulk, and find reusable containers for packing lunches.
-Our favourite is the Goodbyn lunchbox, which comes with its own drink bottle.
+Our favourite is the Goodbyn lunchbox, which is BPA free and has handy sections.
+Remember to fill up your water bottle on the way out the door too!
+Bottles made from food-grade stainless steel that will never retain or leach chemicals such as Onya and Kid Basix are great choices.

 7) TOYS / BOOKS: When play is their primary job, it doesn’t take long for kids to get bored with their toys and books.
 But that doesn’t mean you have to buy more.
 Take a trip to the local library to find something new.
 Most communities have a toy library as well, so you can rotate things and the fun never ends.
 Save new toys (and your money) for birthday and Christmas gifts.